 Weighted hula hoops can be a good addition to your exercise program, especially if you're able to hula hoop for at least 10 minutes at a time.
-In fact, any type of hula hooping, with a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals and provide aerobic activity.
+In fact, any type of hula hooping, using a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals and provide aerobic activity.
+And it can be fun!

 Weighted hula hoops are bigger and heavier than are traditional hula hoops.
 You can use a weighted hula hoop as part of an overall fitness program to add variety to your workouts or simply as a fun way to get more active.

-Hula hooping can provide similar results as other types of aerobic activities such as dancing — including salsa, hula, belly and swing dancing.
-An average woman can burn about 165 calories in 30 minutes of hula hooping, and an average man can burn about 200 calories in 30 minutes of hula hooping.
+Hula hooping can provide similar results to other types of aerobic activities, such as dancing — including salsa, hula, belly and swing dancing.
+On average, women can burn about 165 calories in 30 minutes of hula hooping, and men can burn about 200 calories in 30 minutes of hula hooping.

-Keep in mind that for most healthy adults, the Department of Health and Human Services recommends getting at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity.
+Keep in mind that for most healthy adults, the Department of Health and Human Services recommends getting at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity, or an equivalent combination of moderate and vigorous activity.
+Aim to do muscle-training activities at least twice a week.

 Weighted hula hoops are available at many sporting goods stores and online retailers and even at some fitness clubs.